shwina/still-magic/_chapters_en/unit.md

     -   Inverse document frequency: (# documents) / (# documents in which word occurs)
     -   If a word is very common in one document, but absent in others, TF-IDF is high for that (word, document) pair
     -   If a word is common in all documents, or if a word is rare in a document, TF-IDF is lower
--   Input: one CSV file for each document containing (word, count) pairs
--   Output: a CSV file containing (word, document, TF-IDF score) for each word and each document
+-   Depends on counting words in a document
+    -   While ignoring leading/trailing punctuation
+    -   Except for words like "Ph.D."
+    -   And what to do about hyphenation?
 -   Goals for testing:
     -   Make it easy for people to write tests (because otherwise they won't do it)
     -   Run a set of tests
     -   Report which ones have failed
     -   Give some idea of where or why they failed (to help debugging)
     -   Give some idea of whether any results have changed since the last run
-    -   Give people a clear idea of what our [tolerances](#g:tolerance) are
+    -   Give people a clear idea of what our definition of correct and our [tolerances](#g:tolerance) are
+-   This introduction is based in part on [Testing and Continuous Integration with Python][huff-testing] by [Katy Huff][huff-katy]

+## Building Our Own {#s:unit-own}

 -   A test that checks one thing is called a [unit test](#g:unit-test)
 -   A tool that finds and runs unit tests and reports their results is called a [test runner](#g:test-runner)
 -   A single test can have one of three outcomes: